solana-foundation/solana-improvement-documents/proposals/0005-account-level-base-fees-with-frequency-discount.md

 The goal of this proposal is to try to increase fee revenue for the validators and stakers.
-This should help increase ROI for validators and stakers and encourage more validators to particpate, increasing decentralization.
+This should help increase ROI for validators and stakers and encourage more validators to participate, increasing decentralization.

 ## Supporting observation